cpina/radio-pi/README.md

 # radio-pi

-This is a personal project to play radio stations designed to be working in a Raspberry Pi (event without X11 with framebuffer) but also works on a GNU/Linux (Debian, Ubuntu, etc.).
+This is a personal project to play radio stations broadcasted from the internet.
+It works with a Raspberry Pi (event without X11 with framebuffer) and also works on a GNU/Linux (Debian, Ubuntu, etc.).

 We've been using it for months almost daily.
 The UI/UX could be improved but it works as it is now.

 If you want to use it: you might need some patience and might need some tweaking: this has only been used in two or three computers and only one Raspberry Pi, it's not setup for an easy installation.

-If it works using a Raspberry Pi and TFT screen the final result looks like:
+Setting this up with a Raspberry Pi and TFT screen the final result looks like:

 ![radio-pi in the box](docs/bbc5.jpg)

-And a small remote control to control the software (I've considered and it's easy to add touch screen control but haven't done it yet).
+And a small remote control to control the software (it's possibly easier to implement than the touch screen and actually it's more comfortable to use).

+Note that the remote control emulates a keyboard, from the software point of view it's like pressing keys in a keyboard.

 To change the radio stations (it comes with a few already there) it's needed to edit a JSON file (some day we might do a Web backend to help on this).